sai-krishna-kotha/cpu_scheduling_simulator/Readme.md

 [**CPU Scheduling Simulator Demo**](https://cpu-scheduling-simulator.onrender.com/)

 ---
+**Future Improvements**:
+- Soon I will implement the other algorithms
 ### **Features**

 - **FCFS Algorithm**: The application uses the **First-Come, First-Served (FCFS)** scheduling algorithm to determine the execution order of processes.